spacetimeki/mental-mapping-recon/notes.md

 # Lab Notes – Recon with Nmap & Amass

-This document contains structured notes from a conceptual (real) recon using Nmap and Amass.
+This document contains structured notes from a conceptual (but previously tested) recon using Nmap and Amass.
 The goal is to understand how to visualize and interpret network structures, ports, and subdomains in a safe, controlled environment.

 ---